zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 1. Open the portfolio you want to integrate with Jira.
 2. Go to the [Settings](/developerportal/portfolio-management/portfolio-settings/) page.
 3. Go to the **Integrations** tab.

+    {{< figure src="/attachments/developerportal/portfolio-management/integrate-with-jira/jira-configuration-not-configured.png" >}}

 4. In the **Jira integration** section, click **Configure Jira Integration**.
 The Jira integration wizard opens to guide you through the steps to set up the integration.

+5. Read the prerequisites and click **Next**.

+    {{< figure src="/attachments/developerportal/portfolio-management/integrate-with-jira/jira-configuration-wizard-page-1.png" >}}

+6. Enter the information in the following fields:

+    {{< figure src="/attachments/developerportal/portfolio-management/integrate-with-jira/jira-configuration-wizard-page-2.png" >}}

-     * **Jira Company Domain**: This is the URL of your company’s environment within the Jira platform as provided by Jira.
+     * **Jira Environment URL**: This is the URL of your company’s environment within the Jira platform as provided by Jira.
 This URL usually looks like this: `https://my-company.atlassian.net`.
      * **Account**: This is the login name of a user on the Jira platform with project administration rights.
      * **API Token**: This is a valid API token issued by the Jira platform and assigned to the above-mentioned admin user.
 For more information on how to get this API token, see [Manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).

 5. Click **Next**.
 6. Select the projects from Jira you want to link to your portfolio.
 You can link up to a maximum of 20 Jira projects per portfolio in total.

+    {{< figure src="/attachments/developerportal/portfolio-management/integrate-with-jira/jira-configuration-wizard-page-3.png" >}}

 7. Click **Save**.

 Once the configuration is completed, your portfolio is connected to Jira, and you can see the following:

+{{< figure src="/attachments/developerportal/portfolio-management/integrate-with-jira/jira-integration-linked-projects.png" >}}

 * A card with the information details of your Jira integration and a button to [edit the current configuration](#edit-configuration).
 * A list with the Jira projects that are linked to this portfolio, which contains the folllowing items:

     * Project icon – This is the icon of the linked Jira project.
     * **Name** – This is the name of the linked Jira project.
     * **Key** – This is the key of the linked Jira project and clicking it will take you to the Jira project page.
     * Unlink button – Clicking **⨉** unlinks this Jira project from your portfolio.

-{{% alert color="warning" %}}
-After you unlink a project, all epics added from that project will also be removed from initiatives as well.
-{{% /alert %}}
+    {{% alert color="warning" %}}If you already have [linked epics from the Jira project to an initiative](/developerportal/portfolio-management/initiatives-overview/#link-epic-from-jira-project), after you unlink the Jira project, the linked epics will be unlinked from the initiative automatically.{{% /alert %}}

 ## Editing Configuration {#edit-configuration}